 Horizontal gene transfer is a process by which genetic material moves between distantly related organisms, in this case between bacteria and fungi, and centipedes.
 It is distinguished from the movement of genetic material from parents to offspring and from ancestors to direct descendants, which is known as vertical gene transfer.

-Dr. Ronald Jenner, researcher in the Life Sciences department of the Natural History Museum said, ‘this discovery is remarkable.
+Dr. Ronald Jenner, researcher in the Life Sciences department of the Natural History Museum said, ‘This discovery is remarkable.
 It reveals the largest, most diversely sourced contribution of horizontal gene transfer to the evolution of animal venom composition known to date.’

-Many studies have been carried out into the venoms of various creatures: snakes, scorpions, spiders, often because they are dangerous to humans.
+Many studies have been carried out into the venoms of various creatures: snakes, scorpions, and spiders, often because they are dangerous to humans.
 However, as centipedes are not dangerous to humans, their venoms have been neglected in terms of research.
 But interest is rising and the complex processes happening within centipede venom evolution show it is fertile ground for investigating phenomena such as horizontal gene transfer.

 As the team began to look at specific proteins within these centipede venoms they made some significant further discoveries.
-As Dr Ronald Jenner explains, ‘three of the five venom protein families that centipedes have acquired by horizontal gene transfer are used by bacteria explicitly to exploit their hosts’, including by damaging their cells by the formation of pores.
+As Dr. Ronald Jenner explains, ‘three of the five venom protein families that centipedes have acquired by horizontal gene transfer are used by bacteria explicitly to exploit their hosts’, including by damaging their cells by the formation of pores.

 They also noticed “three protein families were each horizontally transferred twice which shows that horizontal gene transfer is an unexpectedly important factor in the evolution of centipede venoms.”
 While the mechanisms behind horizontal gene transfer, especially from bacteria to animals, are not well understood, it is known to have contributed a range of adaptive benefits to different groups of animals.